Start date: April 2026 or later

 About the group

 Saarland University is one of the leading centers for computational linguistics in Europe, and offers a dynamic and stimulating research environment.
-The Department of Language Science and Technology consists of about 100 research staff in nine research groups in the fields of computational linguistics, psycholinguistics, and language science.
+The Department of Language Science and Technology consists of about 100 research staff in ten research groups in the fields of computational linguistics, psycholinguistics, and language science.
 It hosts the SFB 1102 “Information Density and Linguistic Encoding”.

 Saarland University is located in Saarbrücken, a city of roughly 180k people in the tri-border area of Germany, France, and Luxembourg.
 Saarbrücken combines a lively culture scene with a relaxed atmosphere, and is quite an affordable place to live in.
 Our department maintains an international and diverse work environment.
 The primary working language is English; learning German while you are here will make it easier to connect with the local culture, but is not necessary for your work.